Skip to main content

 Jobs to be done

-2. search — unified retrieval: semantic + FTS + recency fusion; filters (type/scope/project/status); as_of for bi-temporal time travel; memory_ids for direct lookup; returns coverage envelope.
-One unified retrieval tool in place of several specialist search tools.
+2. search — unified retrieval: semantic + FTS + recency fusion; filters (type/scope/project/status); as_of for bi-temporal time travel; returns coverage envelope.
+One unified retrieval tool in place of several specialist search tools. order: "chronological" switches from the fused ranking to an exhaustive, unranked recorded_at-descending listing narrowed by the same filters — no embedding call, and query becomes optional as long as at least one filter is present (an unfiltered scan with neither is rejected).
+Hit content is a bounded excerpt (MAX_EXCERPT_LENGTH); a hit with truncated: true is read in full via get_memories.
 The web UI exposes a user-selectable result limit (5 / 10 / 25, defaulting to 5); the hard ceiling is MAX_SEARCH_LIMIT = 25 (packages/schema mcp.ts).

 4. resolve / unresolve (flag) — commitment/blocker FSM transitions.